-The profession of business is interdependent of many stakeholders.
-Business enterprises are part of manufacturing or creating products and services.
+The profession of business is interdependent on many stakeholders.
+Business enterprises are part of a manufacturing or creating products and services.
 This is a kind of relay race.
-The concept of supply chain management developed from specialization of job of making something which again raw materials of other business and finally creating a good or service to deliver to consumer for consumption.
-Businesses are dependent on upstream as source of raw material and dependent on buyer at downstream market.
-The relationship is not for one day or cannot develop over night.
-The success of one business is part of a supply chain relationship and unable to break and create now relationship over night.
-The nature of profession and cost of legal processes encourage the mediation of disputes amicably under certain rules or conventions.
+The concept of supply chain management developed from the specialization of the job of making something which again raw materials of other business and finally creating a good or service to deliver to the consumer for consumption.
+Businesses are dependent on upstream as the source of raw material and dependent on buyers at the downstream market.
+The relationship is not for one day or cannot develop overnight.
+The success of one business is part of a supply chain relationship and unable to break and create now relationship overnight.
+The nature of the profession and cost of legal processes encourage the mediation of disputes amicably under certain rules or conventions.

 The mediation methods are very formally informal among the mediators and disputing parties.
-At the initial stage the mediators will sit to discuss the rule and process among themselves and agreed on certain other issues to follow during mediation.
+At the initial stage, the mediators will sit to discuss the rule and processes among themselves and agreed on certain other issues to follow during mediation.
 During the mediation, the mediators shall take care to maintain a useful and creative joint approach and shall confer privately as may be necessary and advisable.

 In certain cases, upon the agreement between parties, the mediators shall keep confidential any written materials or information that are submitted.
 At the conclusion of the mediation process, upon request of a party, the mediators shall return to that party all written materials and information which that party had provided to the mediators without retaining copies, or else certify that the destruction of such materials.